 “This is a watershed decision for freedom and democracy in the U.S.,” said Barbara Coombs Lee, president of Compassion & Choices.
 “It reaffirms the liberty, dignity and privacy Americans cherish at the end of life.”

-At the time, the organization pledged to defend any Congressional attack on the Oregon law and not to stop until all Americans can live and die as free people, in dignity and according to their own values.
+Since the Supreme Court’s ruling in Gonzales v.
+Oregon, no further challenges have been made to the Oregon Death with Dignity Act.
+However, Compassion & Choices will defend any attack on the Oregon law, and will not stop until all Americans can live and die as free people, in dignity and according to their own values.